g-erm/tp/docs/UserGuide.md

 </div>

+<div style="page-break-after: always;"></div>

 ### 2.4 Understanding Input Fields
-What are input fields?
+To kickstart this subsection, let us understand what exactly are input fields?
 Input fields are fields that you specify in your commands to tell *CANdidates* exactly what you wish to do, such as the information to store.
 Most input fields have specific requirements that have to be fulfilled or *CANdidates* will not be able to understand you!